 Lock in the savings until they’re 18

-Importantly, with a JISA, the money belongs to your child and is “locked up” until they reach 18.
+Importantly, with a JISA, the money belongs to the child and is “locked up” until they reach 18.
 At this point, it changes into an accessible adult ISA to spend as they please.
-Your child can manage their account at 16 if they want to but can’t touch the money before turning 18.
+They can manage their account at 16 if they want to but can’t touch the money before turning 18.

-Choose cash , stocks and shares or a mix of both
+Choose cash or stocks and shares or a mix of both

 There are two types of Junior ISA – a cash JISA or a stocks and shares JISA with the option to mix and match.
 You can hold just one, or one of each type and split the Junior ISA allowance of £4,368, in any proportion, between the two.
 You can also transfer from one to the other and switch to a new provider should you want to.